agbernard/ingest-demo/README.md

     curl -H "Content-type: application/json" -X POST -d '{"supplierUrl": "http://localhost:8081/content/movies", "contentIds": ["1", "2"], "contentType":"movie"}' http://localhost:8080/ingestion/tasks

-Feel free to add as many contentId's as you want (the dummy data will just repeat itself).
+Feel free to add as many (integer) contentId's as you want (the dummy data will just repeat itself).

 Note: to simulate this on a single machine, just open a new terminal for each server.